Skip to main content

 How do you perform a patent invalidity search?

 The first step towards performing a patent invalidity search is to establish the priority date of the patent claims.
-Disclosures that are publicly available before the date of the filing of the patent is considered to be prior art.
+Disclosures that are publicly available before the date of the filing of the patent are considered to be prior art.
 Also, if a patent application has been published by you after the patent’s filing date, it will receive a prior art rank.

-You might not always get enough material to stab at your patent’s novelty, but patent validity search will give you an idea as to where to look for if there is an anomaly.
+You might not always get enough material to stab at your patent’s novelty, but a patent validity search will give you an idea as to where to look for if there is an anomaly.
 Below are the steps that you should take while performing a patent invalidity search.

 • Understand the subject:

-You need to know which are the technical and patent issues so that you can fully interpret the claim during the validity search.
+You need to know the technical and patent issues so that you can fully interpret the claim during the validity search.
 Since validity searches are usually performed on patents that have already been allowed, you need to have a broad sense of the claims to find further relevant art.
 Read in detail about the prosecution history at the beginning of the search, including the file wrapper to interpret the claim which needs to be invalidated.

 • Do not leave out even a small detail:

 To conduct an invalidity search successfully, you need to pore through innumerable patents and literature documents.
-A thorough examination will include an evaluation of the specification text, figures, chemical formulas, tables, etc. The searcher should focus on a variety of matters that will be of relevance to cover most grounds, if not all.
+A thorough examination will include an evaluation of the specification text, figures, chemical formulas, tables, etc. The searcher should focus on a variety of matters that will be of relevance to cover most grounds if not all.

 • Conduct a broad search: